 However, in the context of QRL policy verification, probabilistic model checking has not yet been applied, and there are limited tools for systematic comparisons of QRL policies~\cite{kaldari2025quantum,bowles2024better,kruse2025benchmarking}.

-\emph{In this paper}, we introduce a method, \emph{QVerifier}, for model-checking trained QRL policies against safety properties while explicitly accounting for quantum uncertainty arising from measurements and quantum hardware noise.
-Given a trained QRL policy, a quantum noise model, and a formal environment model, we incrementally build a formal representation of the combined policy–noise-environment system, exploring only the states actually reachable under the trained QRL policy.
-We then use the probabilistic model checker \emph{Storm}~\cite{DBLP:journals/sttt/HenselJKQV22} to verify whether the resulting formal model satisfies the desired safety property.
+\emph{In this paper}, we introduce \emph{QVerifier}, a method for model-checking trained QRL policies against safety properties while explicitly accounting for quantum uncertainty arising from measurements and modeled quantum hardware noise.
+Given a trained QRL policy, an assumed quantum noise model, and a formal environment model, we incrementally build a formal model of the combined policy–noise–environment system, exploring only the states reachable under the policy.
+When the policy was trained on a simulator, this model is exact; when trained on physical hardware, it constitutes an idealized approximation, as the true noise experienced during training and deployment may differ from the assumed model.
+After the building process, we use the probabilistic model checker \emph{Storm}~\cite{DBLP:journals/sttt/HenselJKQV22} to verify whether the resulting formal model satisfies the desired safety property.

 \emph{Our experiments} demonstrate that probabilistic model checking enables rigorous verification of trained QRL policies with and without noise with respect to safety properties, before deploying them on costly quantum hardware.
 We verify six policies (three QRL and three classical RL baselines) across three environments (Frozen Lake, Ski, and Freeway) under four quantum noise models: bit-flip, phase-flip, depolarizing, and amplitude damping that are applied independently at each quantum circuit gate, though \emph{QVerifier} is not limited to these noise models.
 Our results reveal that noise effects are policy- and task-dependent: while bit-flip and depolarizing noise consistently degrade performance, we observe that low-level amplitude-damping noise can sometimes improve QRL policy performance, with the Ski environment showing a 27\% improvement over the classical RL baseline.
 These findings demonstrate that pre-deployment verification not only identifies safety violations but also uncovers beneficial quantum noise regimes.